woman reading a book

 What if I already have accreditation with another professional body?

 ACC have a process by which we recognise the accreditation of other professional counselling bodies within the SCoPEd partnership.
-We can consider other professional bodies or organisations accreditation processes, for example COSCA, or specialist accreditations such as BABCP, IACP, or IFS UK, as long as process is equivalent and clearly maps to SCoPEd column B.
+We can consider other professional bodies or organisations accreditation processes, for example COSCA, or specialist accreditations such as BABCP or CORST, as long as process is equivalent and clearly maps to SCoPEd column B or C.

-Please use the Accreditation Recognition Application Form which can be obtained from your member’s resources area.
+Please use the Accreditation Recognition Application Form which can be obtained from the members’ area.
 This can be found by logging in via the top of the page, and you will find these on the left-hand side of the page by selecting ‘Resources’.